JET: EUROfusion's flagship device

 Interior of JET with its new ITER-like wall of tungsten and beryllium; credit: UKAEA

 Max Planck Institute for Plasma Physics, Greifswald is home to Wendelstein 7-X. It is the world’s largest stellarator, will confine plasma with temperatures of up to 100 million degrees and discharges lasting up to 30 minutes, and will be key to investigating a stellarator’s suitability as possible design for a future fusion power plant.

 Plasma-wall interaction is one of the most critical issues with respect to the performance and availability of ITER and future fusion reactors.
-Linear devices Magnum PSI, PSI-2 and JULE-PSI and the tokamak WEST make excellent test beds to investigatie specific questions of plasma-wall interaction and test plasma-facing materials.
+Linear devices Magnum PSI, PSI-2 and JULE-PSI make excellent test beds to investigatie specific questions of plasma-wall interaction and test plasma-facing materials.

 The JT-60SA tokamak in Naka, Japan is a joint Japanese-European fusion device resulting from their international science and technology collaboration known as the “Broader Approach”.
 JT-60SA is the most powerful fusion device to date and will study plasma operations in preparation for ITER and DEMO.